Dr. Rachel Seabury Sprague

 Lisa Hinano Rey first learned about CCH while working as a policy advocate with Marjorie Ziegler on the Environmental Caucus of the Democratic Party of Hawaii from 2008 to 2018.
 Hinano joined the board of directors in 2017 after serving as a volunteer at numerous CCH outreach events.

-Hinano holds, a B.S. in Natural Resource and Environmental Management with a focus on policy and cultural resource management; a UH System Marine Option Certificate and a Certificate in Tahitian Language.
+Hinano holds, a M.S in Sustainable Management and a B.S. in Natural Resource and Environmental Management with a focus on policy and cultural resource management.
 Hinano grew up in beautiful Kaneohe where she attended Kaneohe Elementary, King Intermediate before leaving the islands to complete High school at Lowell High in San Francisco.
-She later returned home to Oahu and raised her two daughters, both now graduates of UH Manoa.
+She later returned home to Oahu and raised her two daughters, both now alumni of UH Manoa.

 Hinano’s interests include, addressing sustainable land use in island settings, watershed management, integrated environmental management, culturally responsive natural resource management, carbon sequestration, tropical agroforestry and native tropical dryland reforestation.
 Her major influences include time spent living on traditionally managed farmlands on Tahiti island, Moorea and Raiatea in French Polynesia, eating a traditional island diet and learning to care for the land from her Tahitian elders.

 Steven Lee Montgomery has been active in conservation issues in Hawai‘i since 1970, especially with CCH.
 As a field biologist and expert on Hawaiian entomology, he has discovered approximately 30 previously unknown insects and plants, including “killer” caterpillars, happyface spiders, and the wēkiu bug.
 His work has been featured in National Geographic and Hana Hou, and he uses knowledge of Hawaiian forest life to lead hikes and help CCH edit and publish wildlife education posters.